MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-business-continuity-and-disaster-recovery.md

 - Use [storage pools](/azure/backup/backup-mabs-add-storage) with Azure Backup Server for enhanced disk IOPS/throughput.
 Use [tiered storage](https://techcommunity.microsoft.com/t5/system-center-blog/achieve-faster-backups-using-tiered-storage-with-dpm-and-mabs/ba-p/1596069) on Backup Server for enhanced operations.

 - Identify the number of parallel backup jobs and restore operations to run on Azure Backup server.
 Currently, 8 parallel backup jobs are supported.
 Measure the amount of time taken to backup and restore mission-critical workloads over multiple runs.
+Validate that backup and restore times meet RPO and RTO requirements for Azure Backup server.
 Ensure than AVS vSAN datastore has enough capacity to hold restored backup.
-Validate that backup and restore times meet RPO and RTO requirements for Azure Backup server.

 - Add necessary Antivirus exceptions for Azure Backup Server files and folders as documented [here](/system-center/dpm/run-antivirus-server) if any Antivirus/Antimalware software runs on Azure Backup Server.
+When using DPM protection agent on any Azure VMware Solution VM for application backup(e.g. SQL, Sharepoint, etc.), disable realtime monitoring of *dpmra.exe*.

+- Configure appropriate NSG (Network Security Group) rules on subnet hosting Azure Backup Server to allow network communication from DPM protection agent running on protected VM in Azure VMware Solution.
+DPM protection agent communicates with Azure Backup Server on any dynamic port [between 1024 and 65535](/system-center/dpm/configure-firewall-settings-for-dpm).

 - Currently, Azure Backup Server doesn't support cross-region restore for Azure VMware Solution private cloud.
 Refer to [partner backup solutions](/azure/azure-vmware/ecosystem-back-up-vms) and [disaster recovery section](./eslz-business-continuity-and-disaster-recovery.md#disaster-recovery-design-considerations) when cross-region Azure VMware Solution recovery is required.

 ## Disaster recovery design considerations